Cautious Weight Decay: Additional Experiment Results

 \section{Additional Experiment Results}

 This section provides supplementary experimental analyses that further characterize the behavior of \method{} (\Meth{}) across different optimizers and training dynamics.
 We present detailed visualizations of the mask activation patterns (Figure~\ref{fig:ratio}), showing how the fraction of parameters receiving weight decay evolves during training for both \adamw{} and \muon{} optimizers.
 Additionally, we include comprehensive loss and accuracy curves for all three optimizers (\adamw{}, \lion{}, and \muon{}) across model scales from 111M to 2.3B parameters (Figures~\ref{fig:muon_loss}--\ref{fig:lion_loss}), demonstrating consistent improvements with \Meth{}.
 Finally, Figure~\ref{fig:param_norm} tracks the evolution of parameter norms throughout training, revealing that \Meth{} maintains stable regularization comparable to standard weight decay while achieving superior performance.
-These results collectively illustrate that \Meth{}'s selective application of weight decay leads to more effective optimization without compromising training stability.